Explore the Northshore Spring/Summer 2023

 7. Farmers Markets

 Local growers, culinary artisans, foodies and chefs congregate year-round throughout the Northshore for Farmers Markets.
-Arrive hungry and sample as you shop for true local flavor at the Covington Farmers Market, Mandeville Community Market, Madisonville Market, Slidell Camellia City MarketAbita Springs Art & Farmers Market, and the Folsom Community Farmers Market.
+Arrive hungry and sample as you shop for true local flavor at the Covington Farmers Market, Mandeville Community Market, Lafitte Street Market, also in Mandeville, Slidell Camellia City MarketAbita Springs Art & Farmers Market, and the Folsom Community Farmers Market.
 Depending on the season, pick up plump blueberries, sweet satsumas, juicy strawberries, heirloom tomatoes, and prepared foods like stuffed artichokes, Italian fig cookies, Korean pancakes, Mississippi Delta tamales, fresh-baked breads, raw honey, prepared jelly and gourmet pastries.
 Many of the markets offer demonstrations, live music and arts and crafts.

 Keith and Nealy Frentz of Lola Restaurant with their train car dining room